Module evaluation at City

-To help us understand more about your experience on your modules, City will be launching an online module evaluation system from March 2021.
-The online system replaces the previous paper-based system and has been developed in partnership with academic and professional staff in your Schools.
+To help us understand more about your experience on your modules, City has an online module evaluation system, which replaces the previous paper-based system and has been developed in partnership with academic and professional staff in your Schools.

-We have also reviewed the questions we ask you to make sure you have the opportunity to feedback on all parts of your modules.
-The questionnaire will take no more than 10 minutes to complete.
+The survey will take no more than 10 minutes to complete.
 You will be able to rate some statements and be invited to write comments on your views about aspects of the module.

 The topics covered in questions are: